No. 21 Purdue dominates Illinois 91-68

 WEST LAFAYETTE, Ind.
+(AP) -- When Caleb Swanigan and Isaac Haas are in sync, it's difficult trying to name a better power forward-center combination in college basketball.

+No. 21 Purdue's two interior players certainly were in sync on Tuesday night against outmanned Illinois.

-(AP) -- Center Isaac Haas had 24 points and six rebounds, and power forward Caleb Swanigan added 22 points and 10 rebounds in No. 21 Purdue's dominating 91-68 victory over Illinois on Tuesday night.
+Haas had 24 points and six rebounds, and power forward Swanigan added 22 points and 10 rebounds in the Boilermakers' dominating 91-68 victory.

 Haas scored 13 points in the second half when the Boilermakers (15-4, 4-2 Big Ten) led by as many as 27.
 Swanigan had a four-point first half but was almost unstoppable during the second half, accounting for 18 points and five rebounds.